SmitUplenchwar2687/Redis-Clone/README.md

   - Implements the Redis Serialization Protocol (RESP) for parsing and sending responses.
 - **Asynchronous**:
   - Built with `asyncio` for handling multiple connections concurrently.
+- **Replication**:
+  - Implements master-replica communication using the `REPLCONF` and `PSYNC` protocols.
+- **Persistence**:
+  - Data persistence is supported for reliable storage between sessions.
+- **Concurrency**:
+  - Efficient handling of multiple clients using Go’s goroutines and synchronization primitives.

 ---